 Do you want to take your career in a new direction?
 The Marina van Damme scholarship can help you do so!

-With the Marina van Damme Scholarship Ms. van Damme, the Delft University Fund, Eindhoven University Fund and the Twente University Fund aim to support talented female alumni that completed their master's programme and PhD at one of the three technical universities in the Netherlands (TU Delft, TU Eindhoven and the University of Twente) that need a nudge to take the next step or a new direction in their career.
+With the Marina van Damme Scholarship Ms. Van Damme, the Delft University Fund, Eindhoven University Fund, University Fund Wageningen and the Twente University Fund aim to support talented female alumni that completed their master's programme and PhD at one of the four technical universities in the Netherlands (TU Delft, TU Eindhoven, Wageningen University and the University of Twente) that need a nudge to take the next step or a new direction in their career.
 The scholarship consists of an amount of €9,000 and is intended, for example, to increase knowledge or an international orientation in the form of a study programme, internship or project.
 The scholarship is absolutely not intended for (partly) funding a PhD programme.
 Applications focused on following a study programme at the university where they also obtained a master's degree or a PhD, will not be approved.

 Candidacies may be submitted to the University of Twente Fund by the University of Twente alumna.
 A plan must accompany the candidacy indicating the developments the candidate has made after completing her study programme, including a curriculum vitae, her dream and motivation, the steps she believes she can take to achieve them and how she intends to use the scholarship to do so.